citrix/terraform-provider-citrixadc/docs/resources/sslprofile.md

 # Resource: sslprofile

-The sslprofile resource is used to create <fillme>.
+The sslprofile resource is used to create SSL profiles.

 ## Example usage